sonalimane1234/Task_Management/README.md

 Run front end :
 npm install
 npm start
-ng serve to complie the program localhost 42000/ use firefox and google chrome for better UI Display
+ng serve to complie the program localhost'http://localhost:4200' use firefox and google chrome for better UI Display

 Thank You